GeniusV/omni-dependency-plugin/README.md

 2. An Alert will pop up and tell you that task A is now available.

 ### Dependency Management
+You can add or remove dependency tasks.
+If you want to add dependency task, tag dependency tasks with `Dependency` first.
+Then follow [Setup dependency](#setup-dependency-task-a-depend-on-b) to select/unselect dependency tasks that you want to add/remove.

 ### Auto cleanup